hanami/guides/content/v2.0/views/overview.md

 Hanami provides a complete system for rendering HTML, JSON and other formats using views.

-In addition to templates and helpers, view features such as exposures, parts and contexts allow you to write view code that's as thoughtfully designed as the rest of your application.
+In addition to templates and helpers, features such as exposures, parts and contexts allow you to write views that are as thoughtfully designed as the rest of your application.

 For a guided walk-through with some example use of views, be sure to check out the [Getting Started Guide](/introduction/getting-started).
-## A simple view
+## Introduction

-Let's see what's required to render a HTML home page.

 Two of the key concepts in Hanami's view layer are views and templates.